 Clinical Public Health principles are seamlessly integrated into many components of students’ scholarly work, volunteer efforts, and involvement in student organizations.
-Given GW SMHS’ prime location in Washington, D.C. with unique proximity to local, regional and national leaders, decision-makers and advocates from the U.S. Congress, all Federal agencies and headquarters of most professional and advocacy organizations, students can immerse themselves in a variety of extracurricular opportunities that can strengthen their clinical public health knowledge and skills as they work to improve community and national health.
-Students can collaborate with a wide array of community health experts, national and local policy makers, and organizations during their time at GW.
+Given GW SMHS’ prime location in Washington, D.C. with unique proximity to local, regional and national leaders, decision-makers, and advocates from the U.S. Congress, all Federal agencies, and the headquarters of most professional and advocacy organizations, students can immerse themselves in a variety of extracurricular opportunities that can strengthen their clinical public health knowledge and skills as they work to improve the community and national health.
+Students can collaborate with a wide array of community health experts, national and local policymakers, and organizations during their time at GW.
 There are several opportunities to apply Clinical Public Health to extracurricular activities at GW, such as:

 Scholarly Concentration Programs

 GW boasts eight Scholarly Concentration programs that allow students to explore different concentrations within the field of medicine.
 Participation in one of these programs is optional and requires students to complete a summer opportunity and focused scholarly project.
 Students from a variety of Scholarly Concentration programs have incorporated Clinical Public Health concepts into their projects.
 The Clinical Public Health Curriculum encourages students to enhance their learning by integrating specific requirements using public health frameworks and projects.

 Past student summer experiences have included: